AI meeting transcription: How it works and which tools lead in 2026

 Device-level transcription captures the audio stream directly on your local machine before any transcription processing occurs.
 This bypasses the need for platform-specific integrations, calendar invitation workarounds, or bot accounts with meeting platform credentials.
 The process runs on your computer and accesses what you hear through your system audio, which means it works across any calling application including FaceTime, WhatsApp, and tools that do not offer API-level recording access.

 Because audio is captured locally, you have complete control over when transcription starts and stops.
 There is no bot account to manage, no meeting platform permission to request, and no external service that needs access to your calendar or video conferencing credentials.
-You decide which meetings to transcribe, and the process is invisible to other participants throughout.
+You decide which meetings to transcribe, and Granola makes it easy to let participants know when you do, through features like a visible watermark or an automatic chat message.

 This control matters specifically for the meetings where documentation is both important and sensitive: Founder pitches, board-level M&A discussions, executive reference checks, and internal partner sessions where deal deliberation needs to stay within the firm.